-A graduate or research assistantship is a form of financial assistance provided to graduate students through part-time employment at the university.
+An assistantship is a form of financial assistance provided to graduate students through part-time employment at the university.
+There are two types of assistantships:

-Graduate Assistantships provide students with professional development opportunities, work experience and support university projects.
+Graduate Assistantships provide students with professional development opportunities and work experience; supports university projects.

 Research Assistantships link a graduate student with a faculty member on a meaningful research project, which may lead to a presentation at a conference, a joint publication or other significant professional activity.